ojaswichopra/Gensolve/README.md

 ## Key Objectives
 - **Regularization**: Identify the regular shapes in the given input of polylines and list them.
-- **Symmetry Identification**: Detect and enhance symmetrical patterns within the line art to preserve artistic integrity.
+- **Symmetry Identification**: Detect the symmetrical patterns within the line art to preserve artistic integrity.

 ## Project Approach
 1. **Input Data Representation**: We utilized polylines as the input format, which is defined as a sequence of points in 2D Euclidean space.